tableau/connector-plugin-sdk/docs/security-considerations.md

 The Tableau Exchange does not host drivers, and the responsibility of ensuring the driver is secure falls onto the driver authors.

-However, for the connectors that are hosted in Tableau Online, Tableau will need to host the driver in our environments.
-In these cases, the driver will be scanned for security vulnerabilities, including out-of-date and vulnerable third-party libraries.
+There is an additional process for connectors that are hosted in Tableau Online.
+Tableau will need to host the driver in our environments so, the driver will be scanned for security vulnerabilities, including out-of-date and vulnerable third-party libraries.

 # JDBC Connectors not using connection-properties component